Bad colors with Canon 5D Mark II (esp with dark photos)

 Pascal, can you give me an advice on how to get rid of the yellow cast in shadows at least, can it be done by experimenting with values in colormatrices.c?
 Is there any description on what do these values mean?

-#11 Updated by Pascal de Bruijn about 6 years ago
+#11 Updated by Pascal de Bruijn over 6 years ago

 Pretty much all reported basecurve defects have been due to dynamic processing in the camera.